amcginlay/ops-manager-automation/jumpbox-gcp/README.md

 gcloud compute ssh ubuntu@jumpbox --zone us-central1-a
 ```

-Initialize the gcloud CLI on the jumpbox:
+Initialize the `gcloud` CLI on the jumpbox:

 ```bash
 gcloud auth login
 ```

 Follow the on-screen prompts.
-We will need to copy-paste the URL into a
+We will need to copy-paste the URL from
-local browser in order to select the account you have registered for use
+our `gcloud` CLI session into a local browser in order to select the
-with Google Cloud.
-Additionally, you'll need copy-paste the verification
+account you have registered for use with Google Cloud.
+Additionally,
+you'll need copy-paste the verification code back into your jumpbox
-code back into your jumpbox session to complete the login sequence.
+session to complete the login sequence.